Clarifai/examples/README.md

 Experience the power of Clarifai in building Computer Vision , Natual Language processsing , Generative AI applications.

 ## Setup
-* Sign up for a free account at [clarifai](https://clarifai.com/signup) and set your API key.
+* Sign up for a free account at [clarifai](https://clarifai.com/signup) and set your PAT key.

 * Install the [Clarifai python sdk.](https://github.com/Clarifai/clarifai-python/tree/master)